aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/7-OIDC identity provider based authentication for Amazon EKS/4-Configuring authorization using RBAC/index.en.md

 ---
-title : "Configuring authorization using RBAC" weight : 44
+title: "Configuring authorization using RBAC"
+weight: 44
 ---

 Excellent, we've now integrated our Cognito User Pool as the OIDC identity provider for the Amazon EKS cluster.
 The next step is to set up the necessary authorization to allow users to access resources within the cluster.